theupdateframework/taps/tap4.md

 {
   "repositories": {
     "django": {
-      // metadata would be at https://repository.djangoproject.com/metadata/
+      // metadata might be at https://repository.djangoproject.com/metadata/
-      // targets would be at  https://repository.djangoproject.com/targets/
+      // targets might be at  https://repository.djangoproject.com/targets/
       "url": "https://repository.djangoproject.com/",
-      // previous metadata on disk would be in metadata/previous/django
+      // previous metadata on disk would be in metadata/previous/django/
-      // current metadata on disk would be in metadata/current/django "metadata_directory": "django"
+      // current metadata on disk would be in metadata/current/django/ "metadata_directory": "django"
     },
     "PyPI": {